How to Help Middle School Children Move to the Suburbs

 #6.
 And of Course, Be Supportive

-Tweens and teens form friendships and routines that give them a sense of security, and the thought of those being disrupted can be a serious stressor.
-Above all, reassure your middle schooler by sharing some of your own worries, and by even telling them exactly how you plan to conquer them.
+Teens form friendships and routines that give them a sense of security, and the thought of those being disrupted can be a serious stressor.
+Above all, reassure your middle schooler of the move by sharing some of your own worries, and by even telling them exactly how you plan to conquer them.
 Knowing they aren’t alone will give them a sense of confidence and a feeling that you’re all in this together.
 Then, focus on those new routines and friendships—the quicker they can be established, the better for your child moving during middle school.

 Moving During the Middle of the School Year

-For many parents of school-aged children, moving during the summer—after the school year’s ended—is a must.
-And it makes sense, for sure—kids can wrap up their academic year, and pick up in a new town or district where they’ll spend the warmer months getting the lay of the land and, hopefully, making a few new neighborhood friends.
+For many parents of school-aged children, moving during the summer—after the school year ended—is a must.
+And it makes sense—kids can wrap up their academic year, and pick up in a new town or district where they’ll spend the warmer months getting the lay of the land and, hopefully, making a few new neighborhood friends.
 It’s one of the big reasons why spring is such a critical time for families looking to make a move—buy in the spring, move in the summer, start school in the fall.

 But is mid-year actually a better time for a big move?
 While your kids may wind up changing schools during the school year, there are a host of benefits to this particular schedule—and, in many cases, those benefits far outweigh those that come with a summer move!
 So what are the perks to moving—and changing your kids’ schools—during the year?

 #1.
 Instant Attention—and New Buddies!